 Every gardener wants a solution to this problem.
 We all love growing plants, but dread the hard work of getting them in the ground.
 Well, I have great news, because there is a solution and it’s very affordable.

 A few years ago we found a standing planter that cut our planting time down by hours!

 And I’m really excited to tell you all about the incredible tool that changed planting hundreds of tomatoes from dreadful to no problem!

 What we use is a tool called Stand ‘n Plant planter, and it’s made in Pennsylvania, USA.
-At $100 with super fast and free shipping within the continental US, this tool is 100% worth the investment.
+At about $100 with super fast and free shipping within the continental US, this tool is 100% worth the investment.

 We’ve been using the Stand-n-Plant standing planter for the last several seasons, and it sped up our planting process by hours!
 We are able to plant 50 tomatoes in 20 minutes or even less.
 It can be used for other kinds of plants as well, and we certainly do not limit its use to our tomatoes!

 We love the product so much that I contacted the inventor, Francis Olliver, about writing this post about his product, and he agreed to send me a second one and allow me to try their seeder in exchange for my honest review on this blog.